 Prior, Kristin served as a long-range planner for the City, focused on the creation of the Next Ten Comprehensive Plan and four Small Area Plans.
 She received her Bachelor of Public Policy and Master of City and Regional Planning degrees from the Georgia Institute of Technology.

-Jim joins the city from Charlottesville, Va., where he served as Director of the Department of Neighborhood Development Services.
+Jim Tolbert, FAICP, is Assistant City Manager for Community Enhancement.
+Jim joined the City from Charlottesville, Va., where he served as Director of the Department of Neighborhood Development Services.
 He also served as an adjunct professor at the University of Virginia’s School of Architecture, Department of Urban and Regional Planning.

 Jim received his Bachelor of Science in Community Planning and Development from Columbus State University and earned his Master of Community Planning from Auburn University.
 He is a member of the American Institute of Certified Planners (AICP).